 Different types of flooring

-There are many different types of flooring beyond wall to wall carpets everywhere in your home.
+There are many different types of flooring beyond the wall to wall carpets everywhere in your home.
 E.g

 - Timber floors